elmtree-askmo/cloudcannon-app/content/learn/biology/explain-the-significance-of-the-carbon-cycle-in-ecosystems.md

 url: /learn/biology/questions/explain-the-significance-of-the-carbon-cycle-in-ecosystems
 score: -1.0
 related_article1:
-    id: 170926
+    id: 170929
-    title: What are the main types of organisms capable of photosynthesis?
+    title: >-
+        Explain the role of oxygen in the respiration process.
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-types-of-organisms-capable-of-photosynthesis
+    url: /learn/biology/questions/explain-the-role-of-oxygen-in-the-respiration-process
 related_article2:
-    id: 170928
+    id: 170939
-    title: Which organisms are capable of respiration?
+    title: >-
+        How do organisms adapt to varying levels of oxygen availability?
     subject: Biology
-    url: /learn/biology/questions/which-organisms-are-capable-of-respiration
+    url: /learn/biology/questions/how-do-organisms-adapt-to-varying-levels-of-oxygen-availability
 related_article3:
-    id: 170938
+    id: 170929
+    title: >-
-    title: What is the role of oxygen as an electron acceptor in respiration?
+        Explain the role of oxygen in the respiration process.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-oxygen-as-an-electron-acceptor-in-respiration
+    url: /learn/biology/questions/explain-the-role-of-oxygen-in-the-respiration-process
 related_article4:
-    id: 170931
+    id: 170930
-    title: What are the main uses of energy in cellular processes?
+    title: >-
+        How is energy captured and stored in cells?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-uses-of-energy-in-cellular-processes
+    url: /learn/biology/questions/how-is-energy-captured-and-stored-in-cells
 related_article5:
-    id: 170938
+    id: 170935
+    title: >-
-    title: What is the role of oxygen as an electron acceptor in respiration?
+        What is the role of the Krebs cycle in sugar breakdown?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-oxygen-as-an-electron-acceptor-in-respiration
+    url: /learn/biology/questions/what-is-the-role-of-the-krebs-cycle-in-sugar-breakdown
 ---

 &nbsp;